egonSchiele/agent-demos/01-single-agent/README.md

 ## Agent vs assistant

 Note: depending on how pedantic you are feeling, some of these could technically be considered "assistants" instead of "agents".
 I am not sure how valuable this distinction is going to be, so for consistency I am just going to use the term "agent" everywhere.

+## Pros and cons of different methods:

+### function calling
+- simple to understand
+- doesn't require adding another package if you're already using OpenAI
+- can get structured responses with a structured outputs feature

+### langchain
+- adds another package as a dependency, but you're not locked into one model provider

+### langgraph
+- useful for building more complex agents, but also harder to understand as you need to build a graph

+### openrouter
+- adds another package as a dependency, but you're not locked into one model provider

+### openai assistants api
+- a much more complex API where you're managing threads and runs yourself, but it creates an assistant that you can then see and edit through the OpenAI UI.